DrSmoK3y/Critical-Error-Recovery-Plugin-During-Testing/README.md

  ⚠ This plugin is only for test sites, don't use it on live sites. ⚠

-NOTE: Use this plugin PHP file in wp-content/mu-plugin/.............. don't forget to customise the settings, you need to set a small unique code and select which plugins you want to deactivate
-Deactivate or activate any plugin outside of WordPress (no login required)...
+Please upload this plugin PHP file to the wp-content/mu-plugins/ directory.
+Before testing your plugins, make sure to customise the settings by setting a unique code and selecting which plugins you want to deactivate.
+You can deactivate or activate any plugin outside of WordPress without requiring a login.